yeonholee50/Jin/README.md

-# Brainstorm Buddy: The Innovative Slack Bot for Idea Generation
+# Brainstorm Buddy: The Slack Bot for Idea Generation

 Brainstorm Buddy is a Slack bot designed to facilitate brainstorming sessions and inspire creativity within teams.